 According to the Institute on Taxation and Economic Policy, local tax authorities calculate property taxes using the following formula:

 - Assessed Value: Market value x assessment ratio

 - Property Tax Before Credits: Taxable value x total millage rate

 - Total Property Tax Owed: Property tax before credits – homestead credits and circuit breakers

-Note that exemptions, homestead credits, and circuit breakers can all have zero values.
+Note that the values for exemptions, homestead credits, and circuit breakers can all be zero.
 In these cases, property tax can be calculated with an even simpler formula: assessed value x total millage rate.

 Property Tax Definitions

 This is your taxing authority’s best guess at your property’s fair market value.
 That is, what it would sell for if someone made an offer on it tomorrow.
 It’s calculated using public and privileged information about your property.

 Factors that affect your home’s market value include:

 - Values for comparable properties sold recently nearby (“comps”)